grebmann1/cta-cheat-sheet/Documentation/Core/Reporting.md

  - Joined (report blocks that provide differents view of your data)

 ### Report over Aggregate Data
-To display aggregated data, you can use a custom object to represent the incrementation.
+To display aggregated data, you can use a `custom object to represent the incrementation/summary`.
 If this solution isn't working, it's recommended to use "Tableau/CRM Analytics" and use a "Recipe".

 ### Display a Map